 Following these steps will ensure perfectly roasted vegetables:

-- Preheat the oven: Set your oven to 425°F (220°C) to ensure it’s hot enough for roasting.
+- Preheat the oven: Set your oven to 425°F (220°C).
+Its important its hot enough or the veggies wont crisp up.

 Tips for Perfect Roasted Vegetables